WalLee2/simple_shell/README.md

 # Holberton School shell - a simple shell (hsh)

 ##### Holberton Shell (hsh) is a simple command line shell.
 This shell was built as a project for <a href="https://www.holbertonschool.com/">Holberton School</a>.
-This is a culmination of everything we have learned about the C programming thusfar.
+This is a culmination of everything we have learned about the C programming language thusfar.

 ## Getting Started